NiGhTTraX/mocha-mugshot-reporter/tests/acceptance/README.md

 npm run browser
 ```

 Then you can generate the report.
-Two tests are made to fail.
+Two tests are made to generate diffs.

 ```sh
 npm run test-acceptance:generate-report